-The Group recognises a contract asset when excess of cumulative revenue earned over the billings to date and the Group records allowance for impairment loss from the estimated losses that may be incurred in customer collection.
+The Group recognises a contract asset when excess of cumulative revenue earned over the billings to date.
 Contract assets are transferred to receivables when the rights become unconditional i.e. services are completed and delivered to the customer.

 Contract Liabilities